Phoebe Weiland - UKCP accredited hypno-psychotherapist

 Hypno-psychotherapy works with conscious and unconscious thoughts

-We are mostly aware of our conscious thoughts but are often driven by more powerful subconscious fears and feelings, which say something different.
+We are mostly aware of our conscious thoughts but are often knocked off course by subconsciously driven fears and feelings.
 This can create tension and block progress.
 Yet when these two parts of the mind work together they are a tremendous team for healing, creative problem solving and confidence building.

 Talk first then relax and meditate